adrianocastro/strava-forum/README.md

 My first approach was to research the existing website, from the most popular destinations (e.g. Activity Feed, Training) to some of the more obscure (e.g. Clubs, Training Videos), and look for common grids, elements and design approaches.

 Upon identifying these, and along with the information provided in the brief and gathered from subsequent discussions, I created a library of common elements (buttons, anchors, menus, tab bars, etc).
-These would later help inform the design choices but also speed up development.
+These would later help inform the design choices and also speed up development.

 ### Implementation Philosophy